mairima/bmi-and-mind-quiz/README.md

 #### Cloning

-You can clone the repository by following these steps:
+Clone the repository by following these steps:

 1. Go to the [GitHub repository](https://www.github.com/mairima/bmi-and-mind-quiz).
 2. Locate and click on the green "Code" button at the very top, above the commits and files.